akure/defidocs/CosmosInflationDynamics.md

 # Ref :
 - Work in progress.
 - On each block; system will be adjusted to reflect the current state of the blockchain.
+System control variables are likely to change   to reflect upon the current state of the control variables.
 - Inflation values will be recalculated based on the current state of the blockchain staking parameters.

+[ Input Control Variables ] -> [ SYSTEM STATE ] -> [ Input Control Variables ]